Bitcoin-com/golden-ticket/docs/configure-campaign.md

 ### 6.2 View summary

 Finally a summary of the generated files.
+In your OS, Navigate to the campaign directory and inspect the generated files.

 ![Campaign sumamry](./images/campaign-summary.png)